diyclassics/stopwords/README.md

 Code used for results presented in the talk "Creating Stoplists for Historical Languages with the Classical Language Toolkit" at »Global Philology: Big Textual Data« at Universität Leipzig, July 7, 2017.
+Run on Python 3.6.1.

 Slides for this talk available here:
 [http://bit.ly/cltk-stopwords-slides](http://bit.ly/cltk-stopwords-slides)